 - No reliable Technical Support from anybody.

-After getting through this much knowledge about the selenium tool I can say that till the time it is free and open-source for a web developer, it is the best and most effective testing tool available in the market for testing web or mobile-based user interfaces.
+After getting through this much knowledge about the Selenium tool, I can say that until it is free and open-source for a web developer, it is the best and most effective testing tool available in the market for testing web or mobile-based user interfaces.

 This has been a guide to Selenium Tools.
-Here we discussed the introduction, components, advantages, and disadvantages of Selenium Tools.
+Here we discussed the introduction, different selenium tools along with advantages, and disadvantages.
 You can also go through our other suggested articles to learn more –